 MedWatch: FDA Adverse Event Reporting System

 An investigation into the Food and Drug Administration’s (FDA) adverse event reporting system reveals serious flaws that may delay the dissemination of timely information about risks and dangers associated with some prescription medications.
-Unless drastic changes to the system are implemented, patients may continue to unknowingly put themselves at risk when taking medications prescribed by their physicians that they assume to be safe.
+Unless drastic changes to the system are implemented, patients may unknowingly put themselves at risk when taking medicines prescribed by their physicians that they assume to be safe.

-The investigation revealed that reports over a one-year period between 2013 and 2014 were either sent directly to the FDA through the agency’s MedWatch program or to drug manufacturers that in turn sent the information to the FDA.
+The investigation revealed that reports over one year between 2013 and 2014 were either sent directly to the FDA through the agency’s MedWatch program or to drug manufacturers that, in turn, sent the information to the FDA.
 The report concluded that events reported through drug manufacturers were much less likely to contain complete information.

 Many drugs that are suspected to have serious side effects cannot be accurately monitored without a consistent and accurate reporting system.
-The only way to change that is to completely overhaul the system.
+The only way to change that is to overhaul the system completely.

-If you experience any adverse reaction or side effects, it is important to report your adverse reactions to the FDA’s MedWatch system.
+Suppose you experience any adverse reaction or side effects.
+In that case, reporting your adverse reactions to the FDA’s MedWatch system is essential.
 You can find information here on how to report.

 Copyright © 2024 Rachel Brummert - All Rights Reserved.